 Dandelion root, a natural diuretic and detoxifier, is a time-honored and effective liver tonic, while black seed oil has also been shown to reduce the progression of fatty liver disease.
-Many naturopathic practitioners also recommend supplementing with antioxidant vitamin E.
+Many integrative healthcare providers also recommend supplementing with antioxidant vitamin E.

 And, finally, raw organic fruits and vegetables can help to cleanse a fatty liver.
 Particularly effective are natural juices that feature carrot juice as a primary ingredient.
 Animal studies have shown that beta-carotene, a natural antioxidant pigment found in carrots, inhibits the invasiveness of liver cancer cells.

 Of course, if you suspect you have liver disease, you should consult your trusted, healthcare provider – as soon as possible.

 Although the rising rates of liver cancer and associated deaths are alarming, you can defuse much of the threat by living a healthy lifestyle.
 Your liver will thank you for it!